markjwarner/markjwarner.github.io/_pages/about.md

 Office hours (2022/23)
 ======
-Monday (10:00 - 10:50, online) - <a href="https://go.oncehub.com/MarkWarner">Click here</a> to book a meeting outside of this time.
+<a href="https://go.oncehub.com/MarkWarner">Click here</a> to book a meeting with me.

 Current research projects
 ======
+- Towards a Smart Digital Forensic Triage Tool to Support Police First Responders (TRIAGE) - ESRC funded project starting March 2024.
 - Child Sexual Abuse Conversation Dataset (CSAC): The development of a child sexual abuse conversation dataset, this project will lead to advances in our understanding of how perpetrators of child sex grooming engage online with young people through computer-mediated communication tools and platforms.
 The dataset will, for the first time, provide researchers with access to real-world grooming conversations (offender side only), laying the foundations for work into reactive and proactive mechanisms for limiting this behaviour across platforms, and improving digital investigation workflows (REPHRAIN Funded).
 - Effective warnings to prevent Authorised Push Payment (APP) frauds: This project is investigating the effectiveness of existing online banking warnings at preventing APP fraud payments, and developing and evaluating novel warning mechanisms.
 - Usable Privacy in Female Health Apps: This project is exploring usable privacy mechanisms within female health apps (Google Faculty Award Funded).